 6) Human oversight and moral limits

-• AI-synthesised topic description: Emphasis that AI should remain under human authority, especially in sensitive or high stakes contexts, highlighting limits of AI judgment and the need for clear boundaries and accountability for decisions.
+• AI-generated topic description: Emphasis that AI should remain under human authority, especially in sensitive or high stakes contexts, highlighting limits of AI judgment and the need for clear boundaries and accountability for decisions.

 • “It needs to be presented and treated as a machine, not as a person.
-The anthropomorphizing designs of AI assistants encourage people to trust the data implicitly, rather than treating it as a tool, and treating the AI as a person makes it easier to cut out your colleagues,” said a South West woman aged 25-34.
+The anthropomorphising designs of AI assistants encourage people to trust the data implicitly, rather than treating it as a tool, and treating the AI as a person makes it easier to cut out your colleagues,” said a South West woman aged 25-34.

 7) Safety and catastrophic risk